Patients of Nurse Midwives ONLY will now been seen at 207 Sparks Avenue, Suite 301 in Jeffersonville.

 Induction Rates

 Induction should only be performed for medical reasons or emergencies concerning mom and/or baby, and not for convenience.
 At WomanCare, labor induction is used to stimulate contractions before labor begins on its own and is performed when health risks are present for mom and/or baby.
-In 2022, WomanCare’s induction rate was 21% and our midwives’ rate was 14% of hospital births.
+In 2023, WomanCare’s induction rate was 27% and our midwives’ rate was 20%.

 WomanCare Induction Rate